HTSolution/Ushahidi-plugin-kmlfilter/readme.txt

 code in media/js/ushahidi.js and comment out these two lines

-ii.
+iv.
 If plugin does not filter timeline by location then search for

 	// Fetch the timeline data
 	$query = 'SELECT UNIX_TIMESTAMP('.$select_date_text.')
 AS time, COUNT(id) AS number '